circleNebula/PhysicsEngine/README.md

 # PhysicsEngine

-# It became a plugin for rigid bodies
+## It became a plugin for rigid bodies

+## Uses my own Collision algorithm